 A high dependency ratio is causing considerable concern in mature economies, where funding of health, care and pension provision is inadequate to support ballooning numbers of older people, living ever longer.

-Others suggest that most sub-Saharan African countries have not yet reached the optimum dependency ratio, with too large a proportion of children, not yet economically productive.
-Furthermore, the trend to lower fertility rates is too slow; at current rates Nigeria is considered to be decades away from an advantageous profile.
+In sub-Saharan Africa, it is unclear whether the optimum dependency ratio has been reached.
+The proportion of children may be too large, not yet economically productive.
+And the trend to lower fertility rates may be too slow; at current rates Nigeria is considered to be decades away from an advantageous profile.
 Governments of these countries should be responsive to advocacy for policies which encourage later pregnancies and smaller families.

-The demographic dividend is a fleeting opportunity which can quickly overturn into social unrest, as illustrated by the dramatic events of recent years in several Arab countries.
-Very high rates of youth unemployment do indeed persist in Africa and the Middle East; investment in education and training is desperately needed.
+The demographic dividend is a fleeting opportunity which can quickly overturn into social unrest.
+Very high rates of youth unemployment do indeed persist in Africa and the Middle East; investment in education and training is desperately needed to ensure that a favourable demographic profile delivers dividends rather than deficits.
+Indonesia is a country that may be in a position to revive faith in the concept of a demographic dividend..

-Many economists interpret the demographic mismatch between richer and poorer countries as a force for globalisation.
-This view suggests that, regardless of any domestic economic dividend, the imbalance will be a long term driver of labour migration, ultimately redressing the falling populations of Europe in particular.
+Aware that the demographic dividend may exist more in theory than substance, many economists interpret the demographic mismatch between richer and poorer countries as a force for migration.
+This view suggests that the imbalance will be a long term driver of labour migration, ultimately redressing the falling populations of the mature economies.

 World Population Projections